-Impact materiality Positive/ Therese Current/ Potential Time SDG Impact Increased internal and external awareness of the principles of integrity and ethics in corporate conduct Negative Positive Sound governance and fair corporate conduct Current horizon Short- term Impact management Enclesa, as reflected in Chapter 2.2 Sustainability Governance, has a sustainability management and governance system that encompasses all areas of the company, as expressed by the Sustainability and Corporate Governance Committee.
-The company has defined a Gender Diversity Action Plan which is mon- SDG Incomplete external stakeholder satisfaction on account of the lack of diversity on management bodies Negative Sound governance and fair corporate conduct Potential Long- term itored by submitting it to the Board of Directors Sustainability and Corporate Governance Committee, in line with the Diversity and Inclusion Policy, aimed at increasing the presence of women in the company, as well as their pres- ence in positions of responsibility and guaranteeing equal pay.
-The company also respects and promotes a Human Rights Policy, a Code of Ethics, a Ze- ro Tolerance Plan Against Corruption, and criminal risk prevention and anti- trust programmes, ensuring awareness amongst employees.
-Furthermore, the Sustainability Plan in- cludes objectives in this field that can be consulted at the start of the Good Governance chapter, including but not limited to, maintaining 40% of women on the Board of Directors, which was achieved in 2022.
-Extension of good practices to the supply chain to improve sustainability criteria Positive Sustainable supply chain Current Medium- term In the new 2023-2025 Sustainability Plan, Enclesa has maintained its com- mitment to increasing sustainability in its supply chain through objectives aimed at including voluntary and/or mandatory sustainability criteria in its tenders, as well as measurements of its suppliers' carbon footprint certification, Potential for human rights breaches in the supply chain Negative Sustainable supply chain Potential Long- term bupplies of the substruction in this regard compared to the previous plan.
-Endesa also verifies aspects of safety, environmental and human rights in relation to 100% of its suppliers during the rating process, with a view to guaranteeing respect for human rights throughout the entire comprehensive procurement process.
+Impact materiality Positive/ Current/ Time 000 Increased internal and external awareness of the principles of integrity and ethics in corporate conduct Positive Sound governance and fair corporate conduct Current Short-term Endesa, as reflected in chapter 1.2.
+Sustainability Governance, has a sustainability management and governance system that encompasses all areas of the company, as expressed by the Sustainability and Corporate Governance Committee.
+The company has defined a Gender Diversity Action Plan which is monitored by submitting it to the Board of Directors Sustainability and Corporate Governance Committee, in line with the Diversity and Inclusion Policy, aimed at increasing the presence of women in the company, as well as their presence in positions of responsibility and guaranteeing equal pay.
+The company also respects and promotes a Human Rights Policy, a Code of Ethics, a Zero Tolerance Plan Against Corruption, and criminal risk prevention and antitrust programmes, ensuring awareness amongst employees.
+Furthermore, the Sustainability Plan includes objectives in this field that can be consulted at the start of the Good Governance chapter, including but not limited to, maintaining 40% of women on the Board of Directors, which was achieved in 2022.
+SDG Incomplete external stakeholder satisfaction on account of the lack of diversity on management bodies Negative Sound governance and fair corporate conduct Potential Long-term 16 Prist, Rottal 17 Prist, Rottal 17 Prist, Rottal 18 Pri Extension of good practices to the supply chain to improve sustainability criteria Positive Sustainable supply chain Current Medium- term In the new 2023-2025 Sustainability Plan, Endesa has maintained its commitment to increasing sustainability in its supply chain through objectives aimed at including volun- tary and/or mandatory sustainability criteria in its tenders, as well as measurements of its suppliers' carbon footprint certification, increasing its ambition in this regard com- pared to the previous plan.
+Potential for human rights breaches in the supply chain Negative Sustainable supply chain Potential Long-term Endesa also verifies aspects of safety, environmental and human rights in relation to 100% of its suppliers during the rating process, with a view to guaranteeing respect for human rights throughout the entire comprehensive procurement process.
 Furthermore, it undertakes due diligence to ensure that its activities are aligned with its Human Rights Policy and the United Nations Guiding Principles that it extends to its entire value chain.
-For more details about the actions carried out, consult Chapter 4.6.3.
-Promoting a sustainable supply chain.
+For more details about the actions carried out, consult chapter 3.6.3.
+Fostering a responsible supply chain.
+12 consequence of the consequenc